ndrahmani/manim.dev/resources.md

 The choice between (1) and (2) is a matter of who is going to take on the risk that the project takes longer than expected:

 - If you choose a flat fee, <u>you</u> (i.e. the developer) might have to work more hours for the same pay.
-- If you choose an hourly rate, the <u>client</u> might have to pay for more hours than your initial estimate and also receive the final product much later.
+- If you choose an hourly rate, the <u>client</u> might have to pay for more hours than your initial estimate and also receive the final product late.

 The most important thing to note is:

-<div class="alert" markdown="0">Manim is in <u>alpha</u> stage, so you might encounter <u>tricky bugs</u> and end up spending more hours than you expect on a project.</div>
+<div class="alert" markdown="0">Manim is in the <u>alpha</u> stage, so you might encounter <u>tricky bugs</u> and end up spending more time than you expect on a project.</div>

-In <u>small projects</u>, in order to prevent bad service to the client, developers tend to take on the risk themselves and <u>charge a flat fee</u>.
-You can also negotiate extra payment, if the client demands a major change when you are close to finishing the project.
+In <u>small projects</u>, developers tend to take on the risk themselves and <u>charge a flat fee</u>, in order to prevent a bad service to the client.
+You can also negotiate extra payment, if the client demands a major change while you are close to finishing the project.
 Here is an example offer:

 > The whole animation will cost you 100 USD.
 >
 > - 40 USD for the first scene.
 > - 60 USD for the second scene, because I will need to write new classes.
 >
 > Minor changes are included in the price.
-If you don't like the end result and will want me to do a considerable rework, I will have to charge you extra (in addition to the 100 USD).
+If it happens that you don't like the end result and would want me to do a considerable rework, I would have to charge you extra (in addition to the 100 USD).

-In <u>large projects</u> with longer-term employment, you might be better off charging hourly (or daily, weekly, monthly, etc.).
+On the other hand, in <u>large projects</u> with longer-term employment, you might be better off charging hourly (or daily, weekly, monthly, etc.).

 You can refer to this <a target="_blank" href="https://web.archive.org/web/20220620001322/https://clockify.me/blog/business/project-billing-invoicing-guide/">blog post</a> to learn more about billing your clients.